Recently, many of my students have asked me to do a comparison: Guided meditation VS silent meditation. And to explain the difference.

 When we focus on one thing (such as the breath), we stimulate the parasympathetic nervous system, and reduce activity of both the amygdala and the sympathetic nervous system.
 This leads to feelings of inner peace and enters the body into a restorative state that is incredibly effective for healing both the mind and body.
 [Harvard University, 2019].

-Essentially, when we practice traditional meditation we become mindfully aware of thoughts and feelings.
-We can then say to ourselves, “This is just a thought / feeling and I therefore do not need to react to it”.
+Essentially, when we practice traditional meditation, we become mindfully aware of thoughts and feelings.
+We can then say to ourselves, “This is just a thought / feeling and I, therefore, do not need to react to it”.
 This reduces the reactivity that leads to stress and anxiety.

-In summary, the difference between guided meditation and meditation is that when we perform traditional meditation the mind is focused on one thing.
+In summary, the difference between guided meditation and silent meditation is that when we perform traditional meditation the mind is focused on one thing.

-Guided meditation may produce similar effects, but to a much lesser degree.
+Guided meditation may produce similar effects but to a much lesser degree.